 – Jade, Baby Sleep Revolution program

-If you’re interested in finding out more about it, be sure to watch the video partway down the program page (via the button below) which will give you an overview of the process and help you work out if the program is likely to be a good fit for you / your situation.
+If you’re interested in finding out more, watch the video “Is BSR Right For You?” on program page (via the button below) which explains how the process works and help you decide if the program is likely to be a good fit for you and your little one.

-If it is, I’d love to help you get to a much better place (and feel human again)!
+If it is, I’d love to help you get the rest you need to feel human and enjoy life with your little one so much more!

 REFERENCES: